 The two trades do mean a slightly worse team for the remainder of this season.
 It’s a necessary evil, unfortunately.
 At the very least, however, the Bulls have gained some guard depth.
 Chicago opened the year with absolutely none of that; their only shooting guard options were Salmons (ideally a small forward), Hinrich (ideally a point guard) and Jannero Pargo (ideally in Russia).
 After this move and the Aaron Gray/Devin Brown swap that proceeded it, they now have plenty of guard depth on the bench; Murray, Law, Pargo, Brown and Lindsey Hunter.
 But I think I preferred it when they didn’t have any.

-Milwaukee made another trade late in the day when they traded recent second round draft pick Jodie Meeks along with defunct big man Francisco Elson to Philadelphia in exchange for Primoz Brezec, Royal Ivey and an unprotected 2010 second round pick.
+Milwaukee made another trade late in the day when they traded recent second-round draft pick Jodie Meeks along with big man Francisco Elson to Philadelphia in exchange for Primoz Brezec, Royal Ivey and an unprotected 2010 second-round pick.
 They did this because in acquiring Salmons to go along with Jerry Stackhouse, Carlos Delfino and Charlie Bell, the Bucks had already acquired four potential shooting guard options to take any minute that Meeks might see.
-I don't know why any team needs all four of those very average and somewhat similar players at that one position, but Milwaukee decided that they do, which spelled the end for Meeks' opportunities.
-So a second rounder, trade exception and slight salary reduction is ample compensation.
+I don’t know why any team needs all four of those somewhat similar players at that one position, but Milwaukee decided that they do, which spelled the end for Meeks’ opportunities.
+So a second-rounder, trade exception and slight salary reduction is ample compensation.

 The inclusion of Brezec, Ivey and Elson in the Meeks trade is so dull that I can think of nothing interesting to say about it, so instead, here’s a monkey on a pushbike.

-As an aside, Gooden is now onto his 9th team in 8 years, having played for 7 (soon to be 8).
+As an aside, Gooden is now onto his ninth team in eight years, having played for seven (soon to be eight).
 He is putting on a solid run for the Most NBA Teams Played For record, currently joined owned at 12 by Tony Massenburg, Chucky Brown and Jim Jackson.
-If only he'd played a minute for the Wizards.
+If only he’d played a minute for the Wizards.

 (The second deal opened up a roster spot, thereby allowing them to re-sign Ricky Davis.
 Let’s see if they do so!)

-(Others with All Star bonus include Gerald Wallace, who will now cost $500,000 more with his earned incentive.
+(Others with All-Star bonuses include Gerald Wallace, who will now cost $500,000 more with his earned incentive.
 Danny Granger did not make the team this year, so he will be listed as $200,000 cheaper next season.
 And Zach Randolph will be paid $333,333 for finally making the team, as well as shedding the burdensome label of being the highest paid no-time-All Star of all time.
-That "honour" now goes to Damon Stoudamire, Zach's former teammate and current assistant coach at Memphis.)
+That “honour” now goes to Damon Stoudamire, Zach’s former teammate and current assistant coach at Memphis.)

-But some teams did make it under.
+But some teams did make it.
 As described earlier, Washington have joined New Orleans in making it under after their three deals, and they are joined by Houston.
-The Rockets were taxpayers until this week after spending their two MLE's worth of dough over the summer, and although the insurance payments on Yao Ming's contract numb the pain a bit, it was still less than ideal.
-However, one further bonus for the Rockets in the Kevin Martin trade was the $4 million payroll drop this season alone.
-Even with Jared Jeffries's trade kicker.
-Therefore, with that one move, they've acquired a star player, a useful youngster, a first round draft pick, a right to swap that may prove hugely beneficial, and about $10 million this season in saved salary and rebates.
-All for the cost of an inactive list player, a small amount of cap space they weren't intending to use anyway, and their backup power forward.
+The Rockets were taxpayers until this week after spending their two MLE’s worth of dough over the summer, and although the insurance payments on Yao Ming’s contract numb the pain a bit, it was still less than ideal.
+However, one further bonus for the Rockets in the Kevin Martin trade was the $4 million payroll drop this season alone, even with Jared Jeffries’s trade kicker.
+Therefore, with that one move, they’ve acquired a star player, a useful youngster, a first-round draft pick, a right to swap that may prove hugely beneficial, and about $10 million this season in saved salary and rebates.
+All for the cost of an inactive list player, a small amount of cap space they weren’t intending to use anyway, and their backup power forward.